If you wish to make a Subject Access Request, please click here for a step-by-step guide.

 Some non-identifiable information (meaning we have anonymised the data) may be shared with other professionals or relevant organisations.
 This may be for statistical or research purposes, and to help support the teaching of health or social care professionals.
 Again, if you would rather that we didn’t share information in this way, we will fully respect this.

-If, at any time, you wish to withdraw this consent, please contact Sharon Burton (Director of Care) by e-mailing email@example.com, or by writing to Sharon Burton, Forget Me Not Children’s Hospice, Fell Greave Road, Huddersfield HD2 1NH.
+If, at any time, you wish to withdraw this consent, please contact us by e-mailing email@example.com, or by writing to Director of Care, Forget Me Not Children’s Hospice, Fell Greave Road, Huddersfield HD2 1NH.

 Accessing and updating information, or finding out more